 - Easy progress tracking throughout the workflow.
 Software testing metrics allow you to easily check where you were at a specific point and how much progress you’ve made over a given time period.
 You can also set goals for the future based on these statistics.

 - Clear understanding of the effectiveness of process improvements.
-Why make improvements without tracking metrics when doing so means making decisions based on instinct rather than evidence?
-You may implement something new, but if you don’t track metrics, you may feel great about your decision even though it actually didn’t yield any results.
-Metrics will help you know for sure.
+Why make improvements without tracking software testing metrics when doing so means making decisions based on instinct rather than evidence?
+You may implement something new, but if you don’t track test metrics, you may feel great about your decision even though it actually didn’t yield any results.
+Software testing metrics will help you know for sure.

 - Easy decision-making.
 It’s much easier to decide whether you need to assign more people to your project or change a scope when you’re tracking quality assurance metrics.
 If you’re measuring accurately, you will never have doubts about amending your staffing plans.